SofiDevO/alurageek-API/README.md

 npm init -y
 ```

 This will generate a **package.json**.
-Now, what you need to do is change this lines:
+Now, what you need to do is change these lines:

-You will change this line:
+Change this line:
 ```
  "main": "index.js",
 ```

-For this:
+To this:

 ```
   "main": "api/server.js",